Home

 1. Identify suitable processes

 Start with a full overview of your work processes.
 Record every step, from incoming data to outputting the result.
-Note down while doing so:
+Note down:

 A process is suitable for automation when